-From its launch in 2010 to its refresh in 2018, the NETL Energy Zone has remained a popular stop at the Carnegie Science Center.
-The Energy Zone has welcomed more than 1.2 million guests, including approximately 250,000 school students.
-In 2017, the approximate visitor traffic was 140,000, and it is estimated that at least 80 percent of all Science Center guests visit the fourth-floor gallery where NETL's interactive exhibits are housed.
+From its launch in 2010 to its refresh in 2018, and to today, the NETL Energy Zone has remained a popular stop at the Carnegie Science Center.
+The Energy Zone has welcomed more than 1.5 million guests, including over 300,000 school students.
+Annually, the approximate visitor traffic is 150,000, and it is estimated that at least 80 percent of all Science Center guests visit the fourth-floor gallery where NETL's interactive exhibits are housed.